cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/KGToolbox/readme.md

 │   │   │   ├── ontospecies_new
 │   │   │   ├── pubchem
 │   │   │   ├── wikidata_numerical
+│   │   │   ├── ontocompchem
+│   │   │   ├── ontokin
 ```

 ## CrossGraph
 1. create the `DATA` folder and create the subfolders as the folder structure above.

 The following subsections give steps for creating the training set for both embedding training and relation prediction
 model training for each ontology.
-The [Score Alignment](##Score alignment model) subsection gives steps for
+The [Score Alignment](#score-alignment-model) subsection gives steps for
 creating the training set for training the score alignment model (`CrossGraph/cross_graph_model_with_all_9_updated`).

 ###  OntoAgent (CrossGraph/agents folder)